Learn how to create a functioning compost pile, in your own backyard!

 - Dead leaves or straw to add in

 Location: Find a flat (roughly 3ft x 3ft) area in your yard near a hose or water source.
-You can fence this area off if you want to reduce disturbances from deer or other animals.
+You can fence this area off and get St. Charles flowerbed installation services by Ware.
 If you are a renter, ask your landlord first – and let them know how they might benefit too!

 Combination: Know the correct mixture that makes up good compost!
 As you start your pile, it should consist of two to three parts “brown” material to every one part “green” material.
 “Browns” refer to carbon-heavy things like shredded newspaper, dead leaves, or dirtied napkins.
 “Greens” refer to nitrogen-rich food scraps; carrot tops, fruit stems, coffee grounds, that will be coming from that container you are keeping under the sink : ).
 At YGP, we add straw to our compost mixture (to increase aeration and keep it from getting too smelly).